 The most elementary skills one learns when beginning to drive is to carefully scan your surroundings for oncoming traffic and to yield the right-of-way when necessary.
 Because these are such fundamental skills, it is easy to assume that commercial truck drivers have learned this over and over again, as they are trained to drive professionally.
-Unfortunately, too many commercial truck drivers don’t drive with the utmost precaution, as was the circumstances which led up to a recent wrongful death case that we tried on behalf of one of our clients.
+Unfortunately, too many commercial truck drivers don’t drive with the utmost precaution, as were the circumstances which led up to a recent wrongful death case that we tried on behalf of one of our clients.

-The plaintiff’s husband was travelling southbound on a local area highway while the truck driver was parked in a private driveway that exited onto the highway.
+The plaintiff’s husband was traveling southbound on a local area highway while the truck driver was parked in a private driveway that exited onto the highway.
 Though the highway drivers clearly had the right of way, the trucker pulled out of the driveway, failing to yield to the highway traffic.
 This resulted in a collision between our client’s husband and the big rig truck.

 Our client’s husband was hospitalized and ultimately succumbed to his injuries and unfortunately died.
-This resulted in the monetary damage associated with his medical bills, expensive funeral and burial expenses, as well as the property damage to the vehicle he was driving at the time of the accident.
+This resulted in the monetary damage associated with his medical bills, expensive funeral, and burial expenses, as well as the property damage to the vehicle he was driving at the time of the accident.
 Additionally, our client suffered from the loss of support that her husband would have provided had he not died.
 There was also a devastating emotional loss associated with the grief and mental anguish that our client had to endure over the death of her husband.

 In making the case for compensation of these losses, we asserted the following charges against the trucker:

-- Failure to keep a proper look out
+- Failure to keep a proper lookout

 - Failure to apply his vehicle’s brakes in a timely manner

 - Failure to yield the right of way